-If you are in a reauthentication loop, or have changed the UPN of one of your accounts, try the following:
+If you're in a reauthentication loop or have changed the UPN of one of your accounts then try these steps:

 C:\users\<username>\AppData\Local.
 For Mac and Linux, you can find the folder at the root of your user directory.

-The macOS Keychain can sometimes get into a state that causes issues for Storage Explorer's authentication library.
-To get the keychain out of this state, try the following steps:
+The macOS Keychain can sometimes enter a state that causes issues for the Storage Explorer authentication library.
+To get the Keychain out of this state, follow these steps:

 Close Storage Explorer.

-Click the padlock icon to lock the keychain (the padlock will animate to a locked position when complete, it may take a few seconds depending on what apps you have open).
+Select the padlock icon to lock the Keychain.
+(The padlock will appear locked when the process is complete.
+It might take a few seconds, depending on what apps you have open).

-A pop-up should appear saying something like "Service hub wants to access the keychain".
-When it does, enter your Mac admin account password and click Always Allow (or Allow if Always Allow is not available).
+You're prompted with a message like "Service hub wants to access the Keychain."
+Enter your Mac admin account password and select Always Allow (or Allow if Always Allow isn't available).